 The administration and coaching staff of Dysart Unified School District #89 consider interscholastic athletics a vital part of the total educational process.
-The Athletic Department is committed to a policy of nondiscrimination in relation to race, color, religion, sex, age, national origin and disability, or economic status.

-The District's philosophy is to provide all students with an environment that is safe and encourages active participation in a variety of activities under different teacher/coach role models.
+The Athletic Department is committed to the democratic process, which recognizes an equal opportunity for all students, regardless of race, color, religion, sex, age, national origin, disability, or economic status.
+The district's philosophy is to provide students with an environment that is safe and encourages active participation in a variety of activities under different teacher/coach role models.
 As members of Dysart Unified School District Athletic Staff, we strive to foster positive experiences and guide our student-athletes toward realizing their full potential.

-Through practices, games and examples, the staff works toward preparing students to succeed rather than merely to win games.
-Win or lose, our students should learn lessons of a lasting and positive nature.
+Through practices, games and examples the staff works toward preparing students to succeed rather than merely to win games.
+"Win or lose, our students should learn lessons of a lasting and positive nature."